fluencelabs/docs/docs/build-mvm/how-to/setup_payments.md

-# How To Handle Payments And Billing
+# Manage Payments And Billing